CFC-Servers/cfc_restart_lib/README.md

 Library to initiate, schedule, and cancel server restarts

 # Overview
 On CFC, we have a backend service that receives authenticated web requests and issues an OS-level game restart.
 This allows us to fully restart the server from within the GLua environment.
 We use it for a few things, most notably we have an in-game timer that restarts the server once per day.
-We also have a ULX command that uses this library ot restart the server.
+We also have a ULX command that uses this library to restart the server.

 There are many possibilities, it's really up to you.